No one should have to choose between adventure and safety!

 ✔ Search Google Maps for “gluten-free restaurants near me” in your destination.

-Pro Tip: Always call or message the restaurant ahead of time to confirm their gluten-free safety practices.
+Always call or message the restaurant ahead of time to confirm their gluten-free safety practices.

 How do I order gluten-free food in a country where I don’t speak the language?